Pennsylvania Dutch: Autonym

 Differing explanations exist on why the Pennsylvania Dutch are referred to as Dutch, which typically refers to the inhabitants of the Netherlands or the Dutch language.
-The Dutch language and German language form a dialect continuum.
-There is no sudden change in how people speak from one location to another between the Netherlands and Germany.
-Dialects of Luxembourg, France, and Germany that are near Belgium and the Netherlands exist in the gray area of this continuum, and are closely related to Dutch and German.

 Some authors consider the word Dutch in Pennsylvania Dutch, which in medieval times could also be used to refer to speakers of various German dialects, to be an archaism specific to 19th-century American English, particularly in its colloquial form.
 Other scholars contend that the Dutch in Pennsylvania Dutch is an anglicization of the Pennsylvania German autonym deitsch, which in the Pennsylvania German language refers to the Pennsylvania Dutch or Germans in general.

 The migration of the Pennsylvania Dutch to the United States predates the emergence of a distinct German national identity, which did not form until the late 18th century.
 The formation of the German Empire in 1871 resulted in a semantic shift, in which deutsch was no longer principally a linguistic and cultural term, but was increasingly used to describe all things related to Germany and its inhabitants.
 This development did not go unnoticed among the Pennsylvania Dutch who, in the 19th and early 20th century, referred to themselves as Deitsche, while calling newer German immigrants Deitschlenner 'Germany-ers'.